teamdeeson/codex/docs/handbook/roles-at-deeson.md

 First up, some definitions before reading this page:

 1. *Job roles* are the variety of functions an individual will play in either a project or company situation.
-2. *Job titles* define a person’s position in the company and the one or more job roles for which they are expected to be expert in
+2. *Job titles* define a person’s position in the company and the one or more job roles for which they are expected to be expert in.

 *Job roles* set expectations for the project, client and company and ensure someone is covering all the different aspects of what we do.